matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

-To create a backup, a client will call `POST /_matrix/client/r0/room_keys/version`_ and define how the keys are to be encrypted through the backup's ``auth_data``; other clients can discover the backup by calling `GET /_matrix/client/r0/room_keys/version/{version}`_, setting ``{version}`` to the empty string.
+To create a backup, a client will call `POST /_matrix/client/r0/room_keys/version`_ and define how the keys are to be encrypted through the backup's ``auth_data``; other clients can discover the backup by calling `GET /_matrix/client/r0/room_keys/version`_.
 Keys are encrypted according to the backup's ``auth_data`` and added to the backup by calling `PUT /_matrix/client/r0/room_keys/keys`_ or one of its variants, and can be retrieved by calling `GET /_matrix/client/r0/room_keys/keys`_ or one of its variants.
 Keys can only be written to the most recently created version of the backup.
 Backups can also be deleted using `DELETE /_matrix/client/r0/room_keys/version/{version}`_, or individual keys can be deleted using `DELETE /_matrix/client/r0/room_keys/keys`_ or one of its variants.